The Gig Economy Has Never Been Tested by a Pandemic

 County health officers do have experience preparing for disease outbreaks, with the closest analogue being the variant of H1N1 that arose in the spring of 2009.
 But back then, the whole set of technologies that underpin the gig economy was not around, Jennifer Vines, the health officer for Multnomah County, Oregon, told me.
 “We’re having to think differently,” she said.
 Her county is “just starting to map out a regional summit around these exact questions that would include transportation workers.
 We’re not going with doomsday, but what are the cascading effects?”

-For now, Vines and her team have issued basic guidance with fairly standard advice about washing hands, considering future childcare plans, and lightly stocking up on food.
+For now, Vines and her team have issued basic guidance with fairly standard advice about washing hands, considering future child-care plans, and lightly stocking up on food.
 They’ve worked with schools, businesses, and some health clinics.
-Next will come guidance for cities, corrections, long-term care facilities, and homeless shelters.
-Then, they’ll try to convene other companies, including gig-economy outfits, though precisely what will come out of that meeting is unclear.
+Next will come guidance for cities, correctional institutions, long-term care facilities, and homeless shelters.
+Then they’ll try to convene other companies, including gig-economy outfits, though precisely what will come out of that meeting is unclear.

 Another thing that’s not clear: the extent to which the companies themselves have considered the issues of the disease outbreak deeply.
 I asked America’s most prominent delivery and ride-hailing services—Uber, Lyft, DoorDash, Postmates, Instacart, and Amazon—for comment about their disease-outbreak preparedness planning.
 Only Postmates and Instacart responded to me.